 Special all-school events enliven the school year for FSCC students.
-FSCC hosts a variety of events throughout the year, including Welcome Week, workshops, films, outdoor activities, Grocery BINGO, Winning Wednesday, the Business Expo, Homecoming festivities, and the annual Spring Fling.
+At FSCC, we know the opportunities and experience we offer are just as important as our classes!
+FSCC hosts a variety of events throughout the year, including Welcome Week, workshops, films, intramurals, outdoor activities, special performances, Grocery BINGO, the Business Expo, Court Warming festivities, cookouts, dances, and theme nights.